The Male Trail – Frequently Asked Questions

 Please email firstname.lastname@example.org with the details that need to be changed.

-As long as places for The Male Trail are still available, you can add members to your team.
-You don’t have to register all your team members at the same time.
-As long as you use the same team name (spelt the same way) we can match you all up.
+As long as places for The Male Trail are still available, you can add as many members to your team as you like!
+You don’t have to register all your team members at the same time, you just need to make sure that you all use the same team name when you register.

-Email us on firstname.lastname@example.org with your name and post code along with the correct team name and we can amend this for you.
+Email us at firstname.lastname@example.org with your name and postcode along with the correct team name and we can amend this for you.

-Sponsorship forms and route maps can be downloaded and printed directly from our website, where you’ll also find plenty of other information about the event.
-If you can’t find what you’re looking for or, if you have any other questions, please do get in touch with us and we’ll do our best to help you as best we can.
+If you can print them yourself, they can be downloaded directly from our website, where you’ll also find plenty of other information about the event.
+If you are unable to print them yourself but would like a paper copy, you can order printed sponsorship forms and route maps when you register, and our team will then print and post these to you.
+If you can’t find what you’re looking for, or if you have any other questions, please do get in touch with us and we’ll do our very best to help you.

 If we have some available, we’ll always offer this support.
-Our collection boxes can be picked up from the hospice or your local shop, just email firstname.lastname@example.org to discuss this.
-We can then add the funds collected to your final total.
+Our collection boxes can be picked up from the hospice or your local shop – please call 01803 217450 or email firstname.lastname@example.org to discuss this.
+We’ll need details of where you are planning to take your tin/bucket.
+When it’s been returned to us, we can add the funds you have collected to your final total.

-Sorry to hear that.
-Please call 01803 217641 to let the team know that you won’t be attending – we hope you get better soon.
+We’re so sorry to hear that.
+Please call 01803 217450 to let the team know that you won’t be attending – we hope you get better soon.

 Unfortunately, places are non-refundable but your fee will be used to help provide comfort, support and specialist care to over 2,000 patients and their loved ones across South Devon each year.